 I have more than one green bin but don’t want to join the scheme, what happens to the bin?

 If you do not subscribe and the bins do not display the relevant sticker then we will not empty these bins if they are presented for collection.
-Please keep the additional bin(s) as we are not picking up unwanted additional green bins the moment.
+Please keep the additional bin(s) or contact us to request their removal.

 Can I cancel my Direct Debit?